Skip to content

 Relaxation techniques can be extremely beneficial for mothers suffering from insomnia.
 Deep breathing exercises, guided meditation, or gentle yoga can help calm the mind and prepare the body for sleep .

-At the editorial office, we particularly like Yoga Nidra, which is a deep relaxation technique that is particularly beneficial for mothers who have just given birth.
-It promotes relaxation, reduces stress and anxiety, improves sleep quality and contributes to physical recovery after childbirth.
+At the editorial office, we're particularly fond of Yoga Nidra, a deep relaxation technique that's especially beneficial for new mothers.
+It promotes relaxation, reduces stress and anxiety, improves sleep quality, and aids in physical recovery after childbirth.

-There are also mobile applications dedicated to relaxation or meditation which can be useful tools.
+There are also mobile applications dedicated to relaxation or meditation that can be useful tools.

-Managing stress and fatigue is essential to combating insomnia.
-It is important to learn to prioritize and delegate tasks to reduce workload.
+Managing stress and fatigue is essential for combating insomnia.
+Learning to prioritize and delegate tasks is important to reduce your workload.

-Techniques like cognitive behavioral therapy (CBT) are proving to be a valuable solution for new mothers facing postpartum insomnia.
+Techniques like cognitive behavioral therapy (CBT) are proving to be a valuable solution for new mothers dealing with postpartum insomnia.
 This non-drug therapeutic approach offers a safe and suitable option for breastfeeding mothers.
-If you've never heard of it, this technique focuses on identifying behaviors and thought patterns that disrupt sleep, allowing them to be modified constructively.
-She also teaches valuable skills for managing stress and anxiety, commonly associated with motherhood, and provides practical tips for establishing a regular sleep routine and creating a supportive sleep environment.
-By personalizing its approach according to individual needs, CBT offers a response truly tailored to each mother.
+If you've never heard of it, this technique focuses on identifying behaviors and thought patterns that disrupt sleep, allowing you to modify them constructively.
+It also teaches valuable skills for managing stress and anxiety, which are frequently associated with motherhood, and provides practical advice for establishing a regular sleep routine and creating a supportive sleep environment.
+By personalizing its approach to individual needs, CBT offers a truly tailored solution for every mother.

-Supplement yourself with supplements specifically designed for the postpartum period
+Supplement with supplements specifically designed for the postpartum period

-Supplementing with specific supplements after hormones drop is highly recommended postpartum due to the many physiological and nutritional demands placed on the body during pregnancy and childbirth.
+Supplementing with specific supplements after the drop in hormones is highly recommended after childbirth due to the many physiological and nutritional demands placed on the body during pregnancy and childbirth.

-An example of these supplements is Boome's Postpartum Treatment , which offers both emotional and physical support.
-This treatment was developed to meet the unique needs of new mothers after childbirth.
-They are 100% natural and plant-based, making them a safe option for breastfeeding moms.
-They contain key ingredients such as rhodiola, which helps the body adapt to emotional and physical stress, nettle, which promotes lactation and participates in the remineralization of the body, as well as L-tyrosine, which stimulates brain function and promotes the production of happiness hormones.
+One example of these postpartum supplements is Boome's Postpartum Cure , which offers both emotional and physical support.
+This cure was developed to meet the unique needs of new mothers after giving birth.
+They are 100% natural and herbal, making them a safe option for breastfeeding mothers.
+They contain key ingredients such as rhodiola, which helps the body adapt to emotional and physical stress; nettle, which promotes lactation and helps remineralize the body; and L-tyrosine, which stimulates brain function and promotes the production of happy hormones.

 Boome's postpartum food supplements alongside lemon - Gapianne